The Giant’s Causeway Tour

 Staffa Island caves

-Giant’s Causeway Legend
+Giants Causeway Legend

 Across the waters in Scotland lived a giant known as Benandonner who believed he was the strongest giant in the world.
 Benandonner would harass and taunt Finn across the waters and one day he just pissed Finn off so much that Finn picked up a lump of earth and threw it at him.
 The lump missed and fell into the Irish Sea creating what came to be known as the Isle of Man and the hole left by the earth lump became Lough Neagh.

-Finally, the two paths met and Finn saw Benandonner coming over the hill and was shocked by the huge size of the Scottish giant.
+Finally, the two paths met and Finn saw Benandonner coming across the causeway and was shocked by the huge size of the Scottish giant.
 Since Benandonner had not yet seen Finn he ran back to his house and asked Oonagh to help him hide.
 Being a very smart woman she disguised Finn as a baby and put him into a huge cradle.
 When Benandonner knocked on the door Finn pretended to cry.
 Benandonner spotted the ‘baby’ and thought to himself if the baby was that gigantic how big was Finn himself?
 So Benandonner turned and ran back to Scotland destroying the causeway behind him so Finn couldn’t follow him.

 Where is the Giant’s Causeway?